stanlysamuel/gensys/README.md

 - Prof. Raghavan Komondoor, Indian Institute of Science, Bangalore

 ## Installation
-You should have Python 3 installed on your system.
-We successfully ran GenSys-LTL with Python 3.10.12.
+You should have Python `3` installed on your system.
+We successfully ran GenSys-LTL with Python `3.10.12` and Z3 version `4.12.1 - 64 bit`.

 **Install Python packages**